 Children respond well to characterisation.

-They quickly work out the different personalities and always develop a favourite.
+They quickly work out the different personalities and always identify a favourite.

-They learn from characters because they identify with them.
+They learn from characters through developing a natural affinity with them.